eugeniop/techblog/posts/2025-05-09-A-CBUS-Module-for-Model-Railway-accesories-part-ii.md

 ## High-Level Architecture

-Here’s a rough breakdown of the architecture:
+Here’s a rough breakdown of the main components:

 ```mermaid
 graph TD;